artgins/yunetas/README.md

 easy to see by human eye.
 Of course, you have an API functions to change configuration and data in real time.

-TODO now go-on the doc in snk doc.
+TODO now go-on the doc in sdk doc.

 For [Linux](https://en.wikipedia.org/wiki/Linux) and [RTOS/ESP32](https://www.espressif.com/en/products/sdks/esp-idf).